bearmentor/bearmentor-com-legacy/README.md

 cp -i .env.example .env
 ```

-Let's configure the environment variables in the `.env` file if local, otherwise in the project settings.
+Let's configure the required environment variables in the `.env` file if local, otherwise in the project settings, for:

+- `DATABASE_URL`
+- `SESSION_SECRET`

-Create a [PlanetScale](https://planetscale.com) account to have a production-ready MySQL instance.
+Create a [PlanetScale](https://planetscale.com) account to have a production-ready MySQL instance for development.
 After the database has been created, "Get the connection string" and select "Prisma", then copy the full `DATABASE_URL`.

+> Keep in mind the free plan only allow for 1 database.
+So either you keep it, delete it when unused, or upgrade your plan.

 Generate a random string for the `SESSION_SECRET` using `openssl rand -base64 32` on the terminal or you can put any random text.